CHNZYX/Auto_Simulated_Universe/README_ENG.md

 ### Usage

 If your computer does not have Python + NumPy installed or if Python has not been properly added to the environment variables, you will be unable to use this project.
 Please understand the threshold set by this project.
-If you are blocked by this threshold, please search for a solution on Baidu by yourself.
+If you are blocked by this threshold, please search for a solution on Google by yourself.

 Only supports 1920\*1080 (windowed or fullscreen), enable detailed descriptions for blessings, and select Simplified Chinese as the text language.
 (If the screen resolution is equal to 1920\*1080, open in fullscreen; if it is larger, open in windowed mode).